LukasSeratowicz/HumanPoseDetectionDemo/README.md

 ## Pre-Requirements:
 - Computer (preferably with CUDA GPU)
-- Python
+- Python <br><br>
+Tested on : <br>
-Tested on Windows 11 with Python 3.11 and CUDA installed, using an RTX 3060 Mobile
+Windows 11 with Python 3.11 and CUDA installed (torch v2.3), using an RTX 3060 Mobile - WORKING<br>
+MacOS with Python 3.11.8 (with latest torch available as v2.2.2) - NOT WORKING (file selection not working, can still click process without selecting any file for default image)<br>

 ## Requirements:
 - Copy the repository or download and unzip the file